Zhoufengwu/aggregates-microbes-in-redsoil/README.md

 ## Citation

-If you use this code in your research, please cite our paper: "Microbial Keystone Taxa Predict Variations in Soil Aggregate-Level Carbon Accrual: Evidence from Three Decades of Inorganic and Organic Fertilization" (details of the paper will be provided when available).
+If you use this code in your research, please cite our paper: Ensemble learning algorithms to elucidate the core microbiome's impact on carbon content and degradation properties at the soil aggregate level" .

 ---
-Zhou, Fengwu and Jiang, Yubin and Han, Cheng and Deng, Huan and Fan, Kong and Liu, Kailou and Huang, Shangshu and Shi, Yu and Zhang, Kaoping and Zhong, Wen-Hui, Microbial Keystone Taxa Predict Variations in Soil Aggregate-Level Carbon Accrual: Evidence from Three Decades of Inorganic and Organic Fertilization (October 19, 2022).
-Available at SSRN: https://ssrn.com/abstract=4252607 or http://dx.doi.org/10.2139/ssrn.4252607
+Zhou, F., Jiang, Y., Han, C., Deng, H., Dai, Z., Wang, Z., Zhong, W., 2024.
+Ensemble learning algorithms to elucidate the core microbiome's impact on carbon content and degradation properties at the soil aggregate level.
+Science of The Total Environment 946, 174528. http://dx.doi.org/https://doi.org/10.1016/j.scitotenv.2024.174528.